adarshkumarsingh83/java_jse/DOCUMENTS/FUNCTIONAL_INTERFACE_README.md

 ```

 ## LongFunction
+* input is always long type but return type can be anythings
 ```
 LongFunction<String> longFunction = i -> // logic to convert the milisecound to the string date and return ;
 sout(longFunction.apply(System.getMilisecound));